armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 Compressed: 64220
 ```

-Changing the corresponding value in central directory gives different results.
+Changing the corresponding value in the central directory gives different
+results.

-`unzip` refuses to unpack:
+`unzip` for example refuses to unpack:

 ```
 $ unzip test.zip